-5.17 In applying for planning permission applicants have to answer questions regarding contaminated land.
-Typically there is a lack of understanding as to what type of development is vulnerable to contamination, if present.
-The following can be considered to be vulnerable end uses: all residential developments, allotments, schools, children's nurseries, playing areas and parks.
-If the development proposed is any of these uses then the answer to the question: "a proposed use that would be particularly vulnerable to the presence of contamination" is always Yes.
+5.20 In applying for planning permission applicants have to answer questions regarding contaminated land.
+Typically, there is a lack of understanding as to what type of development is vulnerable to contamination, if present.
+If the development proposed includes any of the sensitive uses listed in paragraph 5.17 then the answer to the question: "a proposed use that would be particularly vulnerable to the presence of contamination" is always Yes.